carlonicora/minimalism-service-mailer/readme.md

 ## Deployment

-One important difference between other minimalism sevices and minimalism-service-mailer is that the latter does not return a mailer class from the servicesFactory, but a `mailerServiceInterface`.
+One important difference between other minimalism sevices and minimalism-service-mailer is that the latter does not return a mailer class from the ServicesFactory, but a `mailerServiceInterface`.
 The service automatically returns the correct class depending on the required configuration (mandrillapp or sendgrid).

 This service requires you to set up two parameters in your `.env` file in order to send email.